 SO WHY WERE WE OVER-COOKING PORK SO LONG ANYWAY?
 Cooking pork to a safe temperature prevents the parasitic disease called "trichinosis" [trick-i-NO-sis].
 Heat is the only way to kill this particular parasite, freezing doesn't kill it, low cooking temperatures don't kill it.
 Typically, most infections produce no symptoms at all or mild cases of nausea, heartburn, indigestion and diarrhea.
-Few infections occur in the so-called developed world (only 11 cases per year in the U.S. from 2002 to 2007) and these are caused not only by undercooked pork but also undercooked wild game.
+Few infections occur in the so-called developed world (only 11 cases per year in the U.S. from 2002 to 2007) and these are caused by undercooked pork and by undercooked wild game.
 In a small bit of irony, there has been a recent upswing in cases as the back-to-the-land-movement means that more families are raising a pig or two.
 Source: Wikipedia

-IMPORTANT The 145-degree temperature applies only to whole cuts of pork, that's pork tenderloin, pork chops, pork roasts, pork shoulders, pork butts and other whole cuts.
+IMPORTANT DETAIL The 145-degree temperature applies only to whole cuts of pork, that's pork tenderloin, pork chops, pork roasts, pork shoulders, pork butts and other whole cuts.
 It does not, repeat, does not apply to ground pork.
 Ground pork should still be cooked to 160 degrees.

 IS A MEAT THERMOMETER NECESSARY?
 To neither undercook or overcook pork, it's helpful to use a meat thermometer, this is my favorite digital meat thermometer, the one I've been using for many years.
 Be sure to understand your thermometer's requirements, mine needs to have at least two inches inserted into the thickest area of the meat.
 Be sure to avoid touching bone, fat or even gristle, these can distort the thermometer's reading.